sakshi300699/Speech_Recognition/README.md

 # Speech_Recognition

-A basic python project using SpeechRecognition package that converts the voice command into text
+A basic python project using SpeechRecognition package that converts the voice command into text.
+It uses the google voice recognition api to convert speech to text.